Code Execution

 Local Variables Stack

-Every stack frame in a JVM thread stack has it's own local variables stack.
+Every stack frame in a JVM thread stack has its own local variables stack.